Accredifysg/Dev-Interview/front-end/instructions.md

 ```

 ##### Technical Notes
-- Integrate REST api endpoints to call for cat data
-- Ensure these endpoints return mock data
 - Use a free map service to show location
 - Use jest and cypress to write unit and integration test.